Dream Consultation

 A Dream Consultation is often beneficial when, for example, you are starting a creative project or new job, dealing with an illness, a relationship is in conflict, or when a spiritual or emotional change is taking place.
 Dreams sometimes surprise us with objective information not only about ourselves but about others as well.

 I suggest an initial meeting of 1-1½ hours to explore recent and/or recurring dreams.
 In a follow-up meeting a week or so later, we will look at how subsequent dreams support or modify our hunches.
 This process enables the dreaming mind, as an inner companion that knows you well, to give its perspective.
+Consultation can be done as a complement to ongoing psychotherapy or analysis.

-To arrange a Dream Consultation, call Dr. Meredith (not the Dream Institute) on her direct line (510) 849-8511.
+To arrange a Dream Consultation, call Dr. Sabini at (510) 849-8511.

 Dream Consultation for Psychotherapists